Service and repair procurement requests generally require more review and oversight to ensure proper insurance and liability coverage.

 Covered Services

-Covered services are those that can be completed by a university employee or organization/department.
+Covered services are those services that can be completed by a university employee or organization/department.

 UC Davis is committed to bringing in-house all covered services as defined by Article 5 of the University Collective Bargaining Agreement and UC Regents Policy 5402: Regents Policy Generally Prohibiting Contracting for Services.
 As such, purchasing requests that include covered services will only be allowed sparingly.